skrey/yellow-extensions/core/README.md

 ---
 Title: Example page
 ---
-This website is made with Yellow:
+This website is made with Datenstrom Yellow:

 [yellow version]
 ```

 ## Developer

-David Fehrmann and Mark Seuffert
+Datenstrom